webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 Finished is encrypted and contains a hash of all messages.
 This is to assert that the handshake was not tampered with.

 ### Key Generation
-** What input generates the master secret**
+After the Handshake is complete you can start sending encrypted data.
+The Cipher was chosen by the server and is in the ServerHello.
+How was the key chosen though?

+First we generate the `Pre-Master Secret`.
+To obtain this value Diffie–Hellman is used on the keys exchanged by the `ServerKeyExchange` and `ClientKeyExchange`.
+The details differ depending on the chosen Cipher.

+Next the `Master Secret` is generated.
+Each version of DTLS has a defined `Pseudorandom function`.
+For DTLS 1.2 the PRF takes the `Pre-Master Secret` and random values in the `ClientHello` and `ServerHello`.
+The output from running the `Pseudorandom Function` is the `Master Secret`.
+The `Master Secret` is the value that is what is used for the Cipher.

-### Sending ApplicationData
+### Exchanging ApplicationData
+The workhorse of DTLS is `ApplicationData`.
+Now that we have a initialized Cipher we can start encrypting and sending values.

+`ApplicationData` messages use DTLS header as described before.
+The `Payload` is populated with ciphertext.
+You now have a working DTLS Session and can communicate securely.

+DTLS has many more interesting features like re-negotiation.
+This aren't used by WebRTC, so not covered here.

 ## SRTP
 SRTP is a protocol designed just for encrypting RTP packets.
-Unlike DTLS it had no handshake mechanism.
 To start a SRTP session you specify your keys and cipher.
+Unlike DTLS it has no handshake mechanism.
+So all the configuration/keys were configured during the DTLS handshake.

+DTLS provides a dedicated API to export the keys to used by another process.
+This is defined in [RFC 5705](https://tools.ietf.org/html/rfc5705)

 ### Session Creation

-### Sending Media
+### Exchanging Media

 ## DTLS and SRTP together